ministryofjustice/cloud-platform-terraform-logging/README.md

 ## Alerting Logs to Slack

-It is possible to send selective logs to a designated slack channel.
-To enable the following additional variables will need to be applied to the module:
+It is possible to send selective logs from ES to a designated slack channel.
+To make us of this, the following additional variables will need to be applied to the module:

 ```
   enable_elastalert        = true